 Everest Three Passes Trek Highlights

-• Explore a UNESCO World Heritage site, Sagarmatha National Park, witnessing diverse flora and fauna.
+• Walk through the UNESCO World Heritage site, Sagarmatha National Park, and witness its diverse flora and fauna.

 • Cross three high passes of the Everest region, Renjo La (5,345m), Cho La (5,420m), and Kongma La (5,420m).